gunnarkrause/AZedgePipeline/README.md

 # AZedgePipeline

 The build and deplyoment of Azure IoT Edge Moduls is quite simple.
-The templates for the Azure DevOps CI/CD pipelines are already exiting and most f the steps to make them work is straightforward.
+The templates for the Azure DevOps CI/CD pipelines are already exiting and most of the steps to make them work is straightforward.

 But let's start, and first some prework has to be done :